metral/pulumihome/On-Call.md

 ## Overview

 At all times, there is a *primary* on-call person and a *secondary* on-call person to act as a backup.
+If this is your first, please take 10 minutes to [read this](https://landing.google.com/sre/book/chapters/being-on-call.html).

 Please plan in advance during sprint planning, as if you have on-call duty during your sprint, you will want to budget some time for performing "SRE duties" and proactive improvements to our tools and processes.